TravelMapping/HighwayData/hwy_data/FRA-ARA/fraarad/README.md

 **NOTES TO ROUTES:**
 *FRA-38 - Isère:*
 - `D36` (Chasse-sur-Rhône) extends at west end according to wikisara and GM but not according to GSV and OSM.
 Signs have been removed between 2008 an 2015 according to GSV.
 - `D41I` should be `D41L` according to wikisara and GM but it is clearly signed as `D41I` on GSV.
 OSM confirms it.
-Note: upper case letters are used.
+Note: upper case letters are generally used.
+- `D63I` should be `D65L` according to wikisara and GM but it is clearly signed as `D65I` on GSV - with lower case `i`.
+OSM confirms it.
+Only exception with lower case index.

 *FRA-63 - Puy-de-Dôme:*
 - Some route segments will be dedicated as M routes (not yet considered when drafting routes!)